UPcload/FitAnalytics-WebWidget-iOS/README.md

 ## Overview

-The WebWidget SDK allows integrating the FitAnalytics Size Advisor widget into your own rojects.
+The WebWidget SDK allows integrating the FitAnalytics Size Advisor widget into your own projects.
 The method of integration currently supported by this SDK is by loading HTML/JS-based widget code in a separate UIWebView instance and establishing a communication between the host app and the embedded web widget.

 The SDK exports the **FitAWebWidget** class, which serves as a main widget controller.
-It creates and initialises the widget in a provided web view instance and exposes several methods that allow controlling the widget.
+It creates and initializes the widget in a provided web view instance and exposes several methods that allow controlling the widget.

 Additionally, it defines the **FITAWebWidgetHandler** interface, which allows registering various callbacks (by implementing them as interface methods).
 These callbacks are invoked by the widget controller during various events (e.g. when the user closes the widget, the when widget has received a recommendation etc).